-After having presented the building blocks of our framework, we start analysing the relations that bind together these blocks.
+After having presented the building blocks of our framework, we start analyzing the relations that bind together these blocks.
 In this section we consider three basic relations:

-- validity (holding between norms and descriptions on one side and organisations on the other) - institutionalisation (holding between roles and organisations) - affiliation (holding between agents and organisations, via the roles they play inside organisations).
+- validity11 (holding between norms and descriptions on one side and organizations on the other); - institutionalization (holding between roles and organizations); - affiliation (holding between agents and organizations, via the roles they play inside organizations).

-A few remarks can be added: as we will show in Section 5, the relation of affiliation is based on the relation of institutionalisation which, in its turn, is based on the relation of validity.
-The latter relation could also be thought of as the basis of a relation of commitment to a norm: an agent who is affiliated to an organisation is committed to the norms that are valid within the organisation.
-Nonetheless, this notion of commitment is only one among others in the literature: agents can also be committed to actions which are part of the expected behaviour of the roles they play in the organisation and the scope of its application is not restricted to the organisational domain, but in general it is extendable to situations in which interaction is involved.
+A few remarks can be added: as we will show in section 5, the relation of affiliation is based on the relation of institutionalization which, in its turn, is based on the relation of validity.
+The latter relation could also be thought of as the basis of a relation of commitment to a norm: an agent who is affiliated to an organization is committed to the norms that are valid within the organization.
+Nonetheless, this notion of commitment is only one among others in the literature: agents can also be committed to actions which are part of the expected behavior of the roles they play in the organization and the scope of its application is not restricted to the organizational domain, but in general it is extendable to situations in which interaction is involved.
 Surely commitment deserves a deeper analysis which is currently premature.